anice1/powerpedia/README.md

 ```

 ## Documentation
-To read the documentation, run `mkdocs serve` on terminal
+To read the full documentation check <a href='https://anochima.github.io/d2b-docs/'>d2b-docs</a> or run `mkdocs serve` on terminal

 # Handlers